isomerpages/govtech-siot/_core-products/3-decada-cloud.md

 DECADA empowers developers with the ability to easily deploy and manage web applications through the Application Framework.
 The Framework includes a web portal for end users to log in and access applications that they are authorized for.

-APIs are also provided so data ingested by the platform can be consumed in other ways.
-For instance, a service is able to perform time series queries on sensor data and expose a secondary API for another data source.
+APIs are also provided so that data ingested by the platform can be consumed and used in other ways.
+For instance, a service is able to perform time series queries on sensor data and provide a dashboard interface for agencies to query aggregated data.

 <a id="DECADA-Connecting-To-DECADA-Cloud"></a>